 How to Tell If Your Cat Is Going Blind

-By La Petite Labs Editorial, ~15 min read
+By La Petite Labs Editorial 15 min read

-• The earliest signs are often behavioral: hesitation, misjudged jumps, and new caution in familiar rooms.
+• Earliest signs are behavioral: hesitation, misjudged jumps, and new caution in familiar rooms.

-• Track patterns across lighting, time of day, and layout changes; cats compensate until they can’t.
+• Track patterns across lighting, time of day, and layout changes — cats compensate until they can't.

 • A veterinary exam distinguishes ocular, retinal, and neurologic causes and guides next steps.